omidarmat/webDevNotes/JavaScript/javascript-theory.md

 - **Dynamically-typed:** We don't need to define data types as we declare variables.
 We also don't need to change data types when we mutate variables.
 - **Garbage-collected:** Automatically removes old, unused objects from the computer memory.
 One of the powerful tools that takes memory management away from us.
 - **With first-class functions:** functions are treated as variables.
 We can pass them into other functions, and return from functions.
 This allows us to use functional programming in JavaScript.
 - **Single-threaded:** JavaScript runs in one single thread, meaning that it can only do one thing at a time.
 A thread is a sequence of instructions executed in the CPU.
-If one of the instructions is a long-running task (like fetching data from a server), it would hold our single thread.
-So we would need a way of taking it out of this thread, and process it somewhere else, thus the non-blocking event loop.
+If one of the instructions is a long-running task (like fetching data from a server, or a timer), it would block our single thread.
+So we would need a way of taking it out of this thread, and process it somewhere else (Web API environment of the browser runtime), thus the non-blocking event loop.
 - **Non-blocking event loop concurrency model:** concurrency model means how JavaScript engine handles multiple tasks hapenning at the same time.
-The event loop takes long-running tasks, executes them in the background, and puts them back in the main thread once they are done processing.
+The event loop takes long-running tasks, executes them in the Web API environment, and when they are done, it takes their callback functions from the callback queue and puts them in the main thread so they can be executed.

+> **_Note_** | The callback queue also contains callbacks coming from DOM event.
+Although DOM events are not asynchronous behavior, they still use the callback queue to run the callbacks attached to them.
+So for example, when a click happens on a button with an event listener attached to it, the associated callback function will be put in the callback queue, waiting to be executed by the event loop.

 ## **JavaScript runtime and engine**